 Australia’s Whitsunday Islands are just some of the magical islands to explore in the seas around the continent.
 They’re admired by many as the most paradisal yachting destination of all with their clear crystal blue waters, pristine pine-forested islands, coral reefs and pure white sandy beaches.
 But there’s more.
 You might find yourself sailing around Kangaroo Island off South Australia, Rottnest just off the coast opposite Perth, Bruny Island and King Island, both off Tasmania, Tasmania itself, Wilson Island and Fraser Island, both off Queensland, Cockatoo Island off the New South Wales coast, and Lord Howe Island, again off the coast of New South Wales.

 What sea and ocean life might you spot on your voyage?

-A recent scientific expedition uncovered a wide variety of astonishing sea life deep down, everything from fish without faces to giant spiders and sea pigs, all found on the first ever deep sea exploration of the unexplored eastern coast.
+Not so long ago a scientific expedition uncovered a wide variety of astonishing sea life deep down, everything from fish without faces to giant spiders and sea pigs, all found on the first-ever deep-sea exploration of the unexplored eastern coast.
 On its month-long voyage the ship tracked the eastern fringe of the continental plate, a strange place where the shallow water suddenly drops to four kilometres deep, a huge abyss.
-More than a third of the invertebrates discovered on the expedition and many of the fish were completely new to science.
+More than a third of the invertebrates were discovered on the expedition and many of the fish were completely new to science.

 Australia also has more than 200 sea bird species to spot, all protected under the nation’s Environment Protection and Biodiversity Conservation Act 1999.